 - For graduate students requiring an IELTS or equivalent of 7.5 to enter Dalhousie programs: A GPA of 4.0 (A letter grade) at the end of the EAP Level 2 meets the competency standards of the EAP program.

 If Immigration Canada refuses a student entrance to Canada, the student will receive a full refund minus the $150 registration fee.
 To obtain the refund, the student must request a refund in writing.
-The request must include the letter of refusal from Canadian Immigration.
+The request must include the letter of refusal from Immigration, Refugees and Citizenship Canada.

 If the student has received permission to enter Canada to study and cancels in writing before arriving in Canada or before starting his/her program, Dalhousie will refund the tuition fee minus $400.